We talked about bread and carbohydrates in general a lot last summer during the candid carbohydrates series. And I mean, a lot.

 My favorite soaking medium is whey, but 1/2 cup kefir and 1/2 cup milk are a close second place (mostly because they’re both almost always on-hand).

-We’ve tried this bread using granulated sugar in place of the honey, but I think the honey adds a hint of sweet that really compliments the whole grains.
+We’ve tried this bread using granulated sugar in place of the honey, but I think the honey adds a hint of sweet that really complements the whole grains.
 Use what you have!

 Don’t skip the butter and substitute at your own risk. 😉